johankaito/reward-relay/HOW_TO_START_AGENTS.md

 **Open Claude Code → Say**:
 ```
-You are Agent D - Integration Specialist for Rewardify.
+You are Agent D - Integration Specialist for Reward Relay.

 Your mission: Assemble all components into working application.